OperatorFoundation/ShadowSwift/README.md

 # ShadowSwift

-Shadowsocks is a simple, but effective and popular network traffic obfuscation tool that uses basic encryption with a shared password. shadow is a wrapper for Shadowsocks that makes it available as a Pluggable Transport.
+Shadowsocks is a fast, free, and open-source encrypted proxy project, used to circumvent Internet censorship by utilizing a simple, but effective encryption and a shared password.
+ShadowSwift is a wrapper for Shadowsocks that makes it available as a Pluggable Transport.

 ## Prerequisites